.filled with.

 Damnit!

-....The scene from my mail box yesterday (Friday, the 5th)
+(from exploding dog)....The scene from my mail box yesterday (Friday, the 5th)

 Apparently, if you had